How to Buy a Home If You Don't Qualify For a Mortgage

 Government-Backed Programs

-Whether it's through a program via FNMA (Fannie Mae) or FHLMC (Freddie Mac), FHA, VA, or USDA loans, a lot of the qualifying process and getting a mortgage works very similarly.
+Whether through a program via FNMA (Fannie Mae) or FHLMC (Freddie Mac), FHA, VA, or USDA loans, a lot of the qualifying process and getting a mortgage works very similarly.

 Conclusion